Introducing Microsoft Flow

 The following example shows a flow that saves tweets with the hashtag #MicrosoftFlow to an Excel file.

 For more ideas, browse our list of templates.
-Templates help you build flows in just a few steps.
-For example, you can easily build flows to send yourself weather forecasts, reminders at regular intervals, or phone notifications whenever your manager sends you mail.
+Templates help you build flows by making a few configuration changes.
+For example, you can use templates to easily build flows to send yourself weather forecasts, reminders at regular intervals, or phone notifications whenever your manager sends you mail.

 Have an idea for a flow that you don't see in the list?
 Create your own from scratch and, if you want, share it with the community!